dallascaro/dallascaro/README.md

-# H1 **Hi**, 👋 **I’m Dallas Caro **
+# **Hi, 👋 I’m Dallas Caro **

-## H2 **I'm Computer Science Masters Student focusing on Cyber Security, with an emphasis on Red Team Penetration Testing.
+## I'm Computer Science Masters Student focusing on Cyber Security, with an emphasis on Red Team Penetration Testing.
-I currently working on projects for port scanners, Intrusion Detection systems, RansomeWare, and many other applications.**
+## I currently working on projects for port scanners, Intrusion Detection systems, RansomeWare, and many other applications.

-### H3 **I'm looking for an internship and experince in penetration testing specifically gaining exeprince in breaking into systems using a variety of tools.
+### I'm looking for an internship and experince in penetration testing specifically gaining exeprince in breaking into systems using a variety of tools.
-I would love the oppertunity to gain experince in the cyber security field and be apart of some amazing security projects. **
+### I would love the oppertunity to gain experince in the cyber security field and be apart of some amazing security projects.

 - * 👀 I’m interested in an internship for cyber security specifically in penetration testing or red team.
 - * 🌱 I’m currently learning the CPENT and Web PENT certification, working on Ransomware and Intrusion Detection w Machine Learning.